rmyers/trove-dashboard/README.rst

 trove-dashboard
 ==================

-Horizon dashboard for the trove project.
+Horizon dashboard for the Trove project.

 Quickstart
 ----------